 - Get help if you need it — Government services like the Commonwealth Home Support Programme can help you to live independently and assist with daily tasks like shopping, cleaning, personal care or home maintenance.
 See aged care for more options.

 You may be able to contribute up to $300,000 from the sale of your home to your super.
 See downsizing contributions into superannuation on the Australian Taxation Office (ATO) website.

 Before you downsize:

 - Consult a legal professional to review sale contracts and oversee settlement.

 - Get independent advice from a financial adviser about options for investing your sale proceeds.

 - Ask the Services Australia Financial Information Service how it will affect your pension or government benefits.

 Mary is 67, owns her home, and is considering downsizing.
 She expects to sell her home for $800,000.
 She wants to buy a small apartment for $500,000 and have $300,000 left to invest.

-Before selling, she contacts Centrelink (Department of Human Services) to ask how it will affect her Age Pension.
+Before selling, she contacts Centrelink (Services Australia) to ask how it will affect her Age Pension.
 A Financial Information Service officer tells her the $300,000 will be included in the pension assets test.
 This will reduce her pension by a small amount each fortnight.

 Mary decides to go ahead with downsizing because, even though she'll get less pension, she'll be more financially secure.